vovem/ugo/README.md

 # ugo

-The ugo repository has been migrated to this new repo below.
+The repository project has been migrated, please use the link below.

 ## GITHUB (https://github.com/vovemdev)